rashil2000/fluent-apps/Shells/README.md

 - `.zshrc` for ZSh.
 - `.tmux.conf` for TMux.

-Here are the shells running on my system:
+Here are the shells running on my system -

-Windows PowerShell and a remote Ubuntu Server
+Windows PowerShell and a remote Ubuntu Server:

 ![PowerShell, Ubuntu Server](powershell,remote.png)

-Command Prompt and Kali on WSL
+Command Prompt and Kali on WSL:

 ![CMD, WSL](cmd,wsl.png)